Malaysian Indian Congress

 The Malaysian Indian Congress (abbrev: MIC; Kongres India Se-Malaysia), formerly known as Malayan Indian Congress, is a Malaysian political party.
 Founded in 1946 to advocate for Indian independence from British colonial rule, it turned its focus to the struggle for independence of Malaya (now Malaysia).
-It positioned itself to represent the Indian community in Malaya and was a founding member of the Alliance along with the United Malays National Organisation and Malaysian Chinese Association, which later became Barisan Nasional.
+It positioned itself to represent the Indian community in Malaya and was a founding member of the Alliance along with the United Malays National Organisation (UMNO) and Malaysian Chinese Association (MCA), which later became Barisan Nasional.
 Previously seen as the political representative of Malaysian Indians, it has become increasingly marginalised electorally since 2008.